halfpintutopia/magic-forest-trail/README.md

 * [Unsplash](https://unsplash.com/)

-Illustrated images, icons and favicon were generously provided by:
+Illustrated images, icons and favicons were generously provided by:

 * Hermina Oláh Vass

-All images should match the theme of the site, families with children on hiking activites.
-The hand-drawn illustrations were to support the theme of the trail being inspired from a illustrated storybook.
+All images should match the theme of the site, families with children on hiking activities.
+The hand-drawn illustrations were to support the theme of the trail being inspired by an illustrated storybook.

-All images were compressed.
-To increase the speed of the website.
-Also, added the ```lazy-loading``` attribute to images showing below the fold.
+To increase the speed of the website., all images were compressed.
+Also, I added the ```lazy-loading``` attribute to images showing below the fold.

 ### References for images